jon-jacky/Piety/samples/README.md

 - **run_piety**, start Piety with Python shell running

-- **run_piety_writers**, start Piety with Python shell running and two writer tasks defined but not running.
+- **run_piety_writers**, start Piety with Python shell running and two writer tasks defined, but only one running.